mahangm/hawk/README.md

 - Development: Usual debug config with few tweaks.
 - Release: Usual release config with few performance tweaks.

 Don't forget to set Demo project as the start up project!

+Note: Sponza files are not provided in this repo, you can obtain them from [Cell](https://github.com/JoeyDeVries/Cell) project.